In this section you can find information and reports relating to:

 Annual Public Sector Equality Duty (PSED) Report

 The Equality Act 2010 introduced a public sector equality duty which consists of a general duty and specific duties.
 As an organisation part of Manchester Health and Care Commissioning, the CCG Annual Equality Report provides information on how the general equality duties are being met, along with the CCG’s information relating to workforce and services.
-Click the links below to download the reports from 2015 and 2017.

 - Annual Public Sector Equality Duty Report 2017 – Citywide